bradfordlemley/unfig/packages/unfig/README.md

 The user could invoke `cmd-1` by running `npx unfig cmd-1`.

 The user could invoke `cmd-2` by running `npx unfig cmd-2`.

-## Toolkit Api

-The flow definition for the handler arguments can be found [here](github://bradfordlemley/unfig/type-toolkit).

-## Real Toolkits

-Several toolkits are included in the `unfig` monorepo.

-The monorepo contains separate toolkits for each `tool`, e.g. `babel`, `eslint`, `jest`.
-These are generally very simple toolkits.
-It is easy to recreate their functionality in higher-level toolkits, but it may be slightly easier to use them.

-Following the philosophy that toolkits should include **everything** necessary to maintain a **quality** project, note that several end-user `toolkits`, like react-comp, provide functionality such as auto-formatting of code on commit.

-Also, note that there's a monorepo `toolkit`.
-This toolkit can be installed at the top-level of a monorepo.

 ## `Configurations`